neil7057/all-about-autism/README.md

 -   ### **Structure**

     The structure of the site is informed by the the target audience's expectations and the principles of IXD (interaction design) to make sure I was making everything as intuitive as I could.
+Each page has a clear function and is named to give a clear indication of content/function.

     The site has a simple structure made up of 4 pages: